Performance Estimation for Smooth and Strongly Convex Sets: Introduction

-PEPs have a record of directly improving the state of the art in algorithm design by enabling the optimization of parameter selections.
-In general, the task of finding algorithmic parameters (e.g., stepsizes and momentum sequences) minimizing the worst-case PEP guarantee is a nonconvex problem\footnote{A branch-and-bound solver for this hard task was recently developed by Das Gupta et al.~\cite{ShuvoBnB}.}.
-We note two recent advances in smooth convex optimization despite this hardness: \begin{itemize}[noitemsep,topsep=0pt] \item Kim and Fessler~\cite{OGM} proposed an Optimized Gradient Method, improving on Nesterov's accelerated method by a factor of two and attaining the minimax optimal rate by Drori~\cite{Drori_OGMOptimal}. \item Altschuler and Parrilo~\cite{Silver_Accel_General,Silver_Accel} and Grimmer, Shu, and Wang~\cite{Grimmer_Accel_Original,Grimmer_Accel} showed gradient descent with certain fractal stepsize patterns is provably big-O faster than with constant stepsizes. \end{itemize} Both these advances made progress on long-standing, best-known results in large part due to the insights generated from performance estimation and computer assistance.
+Computer PEP solutions directly produce tight numerical convergence guarantees and, in many cases, have led to tight analytical convergence rates.
+They also have a record of directly improving the state of the art in algorithm design by enabling the optimization of parameter selections.
+In general, the task of finding algorithmic parameters (e.g., stepsizes and momentum sequences) minimizing the worst-case PEP guarantee is a nonconvex problem\footnote{A branch-and-bound solver for this hard task was developed by Das Gupta et al.~\cite{ShuvoBnB}.}.
+Despite this apparent hardness, many recent works have found success at this task, often by observing structure in numerical results and devising corresponding analytical solutions.
+Some such advances include: \begin{itemize}[noitemsep,topsep=0pt] \item For smooth convex optimization, Kim and Fessler~\cite{OGM} derived an Optimized Gradient Method, improving on Nesterov's accelerated method by constants and attaining the minimax optimal rate by Drori~\cite{Drori_OGMOptimal}.
+In~\cite{OGMG}, they proposed an optimized method (OGM-G) for minimizing gradient norm. \item For smooth strongly convex optimization, Taylor and Drori~\cite{ITEM_Taylor} derived an exactly optimal method (ITEM) improving upon the asymptotically optimized triple momentum method of~\cite{TripleMomentum_Scoy}. \item Altschuler and Parrilo~\cite{Silver_Accel_General,Silver_Accel} and Grimmer, Shu, and Wang~\cite{Grimmer_Accel_Original,Grimmer_Accel} showed that gradient descent with fractal stepsizes provably accelerates in big-O. \end{itemize} These advances on long-standing, best-known results are in large part due to the insights generated from performance estimation and computer assistance.